 An example of temporal analysis is provided by Damsa (2014) [Investigation 11] in her examination of productive interactions.
-For her, "productive interaction" refers to knowledge co-construction within the context of a knowledge domain, entailing joint actions directed toward mutual goals, increased intersubjective understanding of concepts, and actions that contribute de facto to the construction and progress of shared knowledge objects.
+For her, "productive interaction" refers to knowledge co-construction within the context of a knowledge domain, entailing joint actions directed toward mutual goals, increased intersubjective understanding of concepts, and also actions that contribute de facto to the construction and progress of shared knowledge objects.
 The emergent epistemic (knowledge) objects are key to collaborative learning because they influence the course and productivity of interaction.
 The knowledge objects become both outcomes and mediating elements in the interactional process.
-Damsa's study finds that groups who manifest shared epistemic agency produce knowledge objects that are more complex and better suited to the problems addressed.
+Damsa's study finds that groups that manifest shared epistemic agency produce knowledge objects that are more complex and better suited to the problems addressed.
 More than technological artifacts, which are adopted as mediating instruments, a group's knowledge objects can remain problematic and open to transformation and further exploration by the group.

-It is essential to define the nature of productive interactions:

-- a) How they are different from other types of interaction and how they lead to knowledge construction; - b) The temporality involved in the interaction; and - c) The multiple analytic layers that comprise this process-including interactions, knowledge objects, agency and their interconnections.

-The unit of analysis is not the individual student's mind, but the joint action (verbal or otherwise) directed at the co-construction and elaboration of the knowledge objects involved-in other words, the mediated interaction.
-This leads us to the combination of the productive interaction, the objects that variously mediate this interaction and the agency of the group as a construct of multiple individual engagements and collective action.
+It is essential to define the nature of productive interactions: a) how they are different from other types of interaction and how they lead to knowledge construction; b) the temporality involved in the interaction; and c) the multiple analytic layers that comprise this process-including interactions, knowledge objects, agency and their interconnections.
+The unit of analysis is not the individual, but the joint action (verbal or otherwise) directed at the co-construction and elaboration of the knowledge objects involved-in other words, the mediated interaction.
+This mediation leads us to the combination of the productive interaction, the objects that variously mediate this interaction and the agency of the group as a construct of individual engagement and collective commission.
 The way these are woven together is intimately related to the temporality of the longer collaborative-learning process and to how these components combine while unfolding in time.

-One distinctive contribution of Damsa's empirical examination is its effort to follow, along with the unfolding interaction, the knowledge that emerges and gains shape through the interaction.
+One distinctive contribution of Damsa's empirical examination is its attempt to follow, along with the unfolding interaction, the knowledge that emerges and gains shape through the interaction.
 This analysis focuses on the trajectory of the knowledge from the moment it enters the interaction process until it has materialized and is elaborated into the final objects produced by the groups.
 The productivity of the interaction manifests itself through the sequence of actions in the interaction that leads to the co-elaboration of knowledge objects.
 Organizing and attending to the sequential structure in which knowledge is not only generated and discussed but also taken up, elaborated upon and refined is of essential importance.
-(See Suthers' notion of "up-take" in Investigation 4.)
 Early versions of knowledge objects often play a catalyzing role in groups' extended interactions, influencing how interaction changes or adjusts with time, in order to become meaningful for the co-construction of shared knowledge objects.

 Analysis of the temporal structure of interaction can take many forms. Çakir, Zemel and Stahl (2009) [Investigation 12] show how participants in a VMT session sequentially construct graphical animations of their shared mathematical representations in order to build intersubjective meaning.
 In order to collaborate effectively in group discourse on a topic like mathematical patterns, group participants must organize their activities in ways that share the significance of their utterances, inscriptions and behaviors.
 This case study investigates the moment-by-moment details of the interaction practices through which the students organize their chat utterances and whiteboard actions, highlighting the sequentiality of action and the implicit indexicality of the intersubjective meaning making.
-This is a nice example of the use of graphical inscription to take advantage of visual skills.